-For each of the stone finishes described here you will need to apply a base coat of the proper color paint.
+For each of the stone finishes described here, you will need to apply a base coat of the proper color paint.
 While you're at it, base coat a piece of cardboard to use as a test surface.
 For brown stone, base coat with the brown paint, for black or gray stone use the gray paint.
-When the base paint is dry, apply the glaze colors in the order listed in the chart below and apply each using a natural sea sponge and the process describe below.
+When the base paint is dry, apply the glaze colors in the order listed in the chart and apply each using a natural sea sponge and the process describe below.

 Creating a Black Granite Finish

-Submerge the sponge in water and wring out the excess.
-To avoid adding any extra water to the glaze, dry the sponge well on a clean, dry rag before dipping it in the glaze.
-Pour some glaze into a paint tray and dip the sponge in the pool.
-Squeeze the excess glaze out of the sponge and then swirl it around on the paint tray to distribute the glaze evenly.
+Pour some glaze into a paint tray or other shallow container and dip the sponge into the pool.
+Squeeze the excess glaze out of the sponge and then swirl it around on the paint tray to distribute glaze evenly.

 Use the test board to practice your sponging technique before applying it to your project.
 With the sponge held as shown, dab at the board, touching the surface lightly and lifting it immediately in a light pouncing action.
 Avoid rocking or dragging the sponge while it is in contact with the surface.

 Apply the First Glaze Color

 To create a black granite finish, first base coat with the gray paint and let it dry completely.
-Next, apply the white glaze with the sponge so it mostly covers the gray base paint while still allowing some of it to show.
-Let the glaze dry for about half an hour, or use a hairdryer to speed the process.
-Rinse out the sponge with plenty of water until all the white glaze is removed and dry it on a clean rag before proceeding with the next color.
+Next, apply the white glaze with the sponge so it mostly covers the gray base paint while still allowing some of it to show through.
+Work across the surface in a random pattern and dab repeatedly if necessary to get a consistent coat of white without any voids or thin spots.

 Apply the Second Color

-When the white is dry apply the black glaze using the same method, only this time use a lighter touch with the sponge to apply only a slight texture that allows the underlying colors of the base coat and glaze to show through.
+When the white is dry, apply the black glaze using the same method.
+This time though, use a lighter touch with the sponge to apply only a slight texture that allows the underlying colors of the base coat and white glaze to show through.
 Work across the surface in a random pattern but don't overlap where you've already touched.